Excited Man Looking at Stock Charts

 IBKR has clients in over 200 countries and territories who can trade stocks, options, futures, currencies, bonds, funds, and more on 150 global markets.
 It also has hundreds of order types, advanced charting tools, real-time news, and more.

 Also, for algorithmic traders, IBKR offers a suite of pre-built algorithms and a complete list of API languages.
-Importantly, all of these tools are available in its paper trading environment.
+All of these tools are also available in its paper trading environment.

 • Our rating: